| *Tax calculation (using current tax year UK rates and allowances*) |

 This produces the same result as accessing their funds using a phased strategy.

-However, as soon as they start to receive State pension (or any other income that takes them over the personal allowance tax threshold), tax is payable on the sum of their income above the Personal Allowance (including the taxable element of an UFPLS).
+However, as soon as the member starts to receive State pension (or any other income that takes them over the personal allowance tax threshold), tax is payable on the sum of their income above the Personal Allowance (including the taxable element of an UFPLS).

 Emergency Tax Basis